Anything I should know about landing in MSQ Minsk Airport?

 Getting a visa.
 Rush to the second floor of your arrival sector to be one of the first applicants in the queue.
 If you’ve landed in sector 1-2 of Minsk Airport (e.g. on a flight from Moscow or Kiev), there is no need to rush – you will be shown to the consulate in a different sector after all the passengers of your flight are out.
 Once you’ve reached the Minsk Airport Consulate office window holding all the papers in a neat heap (filled-in visa application, a passport-size photo stapled to it, the passport and the consular fee in cash) you will submit them and get the visa (sooner or later).

 What are the common issues that the foreigners face at this stage?
 Visa support documents must be supplied to the Consulate in the original (Belarus tourist, business or private invitations) 3 days prior to your arrival, even if you are from a migration-secure country.
-(Note, from September 1, 2012, MSQ Consulate only issues visas to travelers with no Belarusian diplomatic mission in their countries).
+(Note, from August 22, 2013, MSQ Consulate again issues visas to ALL travelers with or without a Belarusian diplomatic mission in their countries).
 The visa application must be printed out and not be stored on your mobile phone, flash disk, etc. The Minsk Airport Consulate officers are not excellent English-speakers and from my experience you’d better don’t exhibit any command of Russian (unless it is very good).
 The consular fee is to be paid in cash in brand new bank notes without any smudges or damages – euro or dollars – that you have to bring in advance (Minsk Airport visa fee).
 There is no ATM before the customs control and getting cash will be a problem.
 Don’t copy-paste your passport size photo into the visa application, even if you have a color printer – might be rejected.
 Foreign Affairs Ministry describes application at MSQ Airport here.

 Passports control.
 To get through the passports control of Minsk Airport (MSQ) you must have a local insurance policy.
 If you already have a visa, rush to the insurance providers who can normally be seen or heard between the airplane and the passports control booths.
 Belarus insurance policy costs about EUR 5 per week and in general is only needed to get through the border (and is also checked at hotels).
 Discussing the status of your international insurance policy is normally a waste of time.